3- How Close Are You?

 - Choose a pavement curb (or line), and tell your teen that the goal is to pull the driver’s side of the vehicle 6–12 inches away.
 Coach them to slowly pull up parallel to the line, getting gradually closer, and stop when they think they are 6–12 inches away.
 Have them look at where the line intersects in the front window.

 - Have your teen put the car in park and get out to check if the driver’s side wheels are 6–12 inches from the line.
-If it’s not the right distance, have them do it again, checking the reference points.
+If it’s not the correct distance, have them do it again, checking the reference points.

 Lesson two – passenger’s side curb (or line)